-The Clackamas County Department of Transportation and Development, in partnership with the Western Federal Highways Division of the Federal Highway Administration, is working to identify and evaluate possible alternatives to maintain access to Zig Zag Village and the Mt.
+The Clackamas County Department of Transportation and Development, in partnership with the Western Federal Highways Division of the Federal Highway Administration, identified and evaluated possible alternatives to maintain access to Zig Zag Village and the Mt.
 Hood National Forest.

 - Appendix A: Reconnaissance Report